Ball Machine Instructions

 Before using the machine you MUST familiarise yourself with these instructions.

 - Before using the machine for the first time, please read the operating instructions.
 There is a link to the instructions on the club’s website and they are available online at https://cdn.shopify.com/s/files/1/1161/7234/files/UM_Plus2.pdf

 - You are required to acknowledge that you have read these instructions by completing the log book stored with the machine before every use.

-- Do not reach or look into the ball exit hole without turning the main power off, and only after both wheels come to a complete stop, and do not stand closer than 10 metres in front of the ball machine whilst the power is on.
+- Do not reach or look into the machine’s ball exit hole without turning the main power off, and only after both wheels come to a complete stop, and do not stand closer than 10 metres in front of the ball machine whilst the power is on.
 The machine is designed to discharge balls at speed and there is therefore a risk of injury to anyone in the firing line or anyone who accesses the moving parts whilst the machine is operating.

 - Do not place balls or foreign objects into the ball hopper while the feeder tray is moving.
 It could cause jam and damage the feeder motor.

 - Overloading of balls into the ball hopper may result in a jam of the feeder.
 No more than 120 balls should be put inside the ball hopper at once.
-Feel free to use the collection tube (which is in the seat of the white bench just inside the clubhouse) to collect the balls up.

 - Children under the age of 16 must be supervised by an adult when using the machine.

 - If you find any defect or are otherwise concerned about the functioning of the machine please stop using it immediately and report it to email@example.com